 In walk-off situations with fewer than two outs and a runner on third base, a visiting team will typically adjust its defense to maximize the chances of stopping a runner at home plate.
 The visitors typically bring the infield in, so the infielders are positioned closer to home plate.
 Sometimes, a manager will even bring one of his outfielders into the infield to maximize the chances of throwing home for an out on a ground ball.
 Outfielders will almost always play very shallow to have a chance at a double play on a flyout or to throw the runner out at home on a single.

-Viewed by many as the most exciting way to end a baseball game, a walk-off is almost always celebrated by the home team, with its players mobbing the contributor who recorded the game-winning plate appearance.
+A walk-off is almost always celebrated by the home team, with its players mobbing the contributor who recorded the game-winning plate appearance.
 Because a walk-off can only occur in the game's final half inning, the visiting team cannot record a walk-off in any situation.

 The term walk-off was originally coined by pitcher Dennis Eckersley to describe game-ending home runs that were so deep, you didn't have to look at them as a pitcher.
 You just "walked off."
 Since then, the term has evolved to connote a situation where the game ends, with the losing team left to "walk off" the field in defeat.